wesbos/beginner-javascript-notes/notes/Module 7 Logic and Flow Control.md

 }
 ```

-Note: You might notice that prettier isn't autofixing on save.
+Note: You might notice that prettier isn't auto-fixing on save.
 That is because we are writing Javascript within an HTML file.

 For each of the cases above, we need to add a `break`.